Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Convergence Analysis of Pigeonhole SGLD

 Let $\Pi_N^*(\ud \theta) \propto \Pi(\ud \theta\mid \Yb) \cdot \mathbbm{1}(\theta\in \Theta_N)$ be the truncated version of the posterior distribution $\Pi(\ud \theta\mid \Yb)$ to the sieve $\Theta_N$, where we have suppressed the conditional on $\Yb$ to simplify the notation.
 Correspondingly, we also consider an adapted version of Algorithm \ref{algo:pigeonhole SGLD} inside the sieve $\Theta_N$.
 At the end of Step (c), we add another checking step: if $\theta^{(t+1)} \in \Theta_N$, then we accept it; otherwise, we redo the normal proposal of $\psi_{b}^{(t)},\psi_{\eta_{\alpha}}^{(t)},\psi_{\eta_{\beta}}^{(t)},\psi_{\eta_e}^{(t)}$ until $\theta^{(t+1)} \in \Theta_N$ is satisfied.
 This additional step is equivalent to modifying the proposal distribution from an unconstrained normal on $\RR^{p+3}$ to a truncated normal with the support $\Theta_N$.
 We still call this algorithm the pigeonhole SGLD algorithm in the following theorem, and this additional step is only for the theory development within this section.
 In practice, since $N$ is typically large and $B_0,A_1,B_1,E_1$ in the definition of $\Theta_N$ in \eqref{eq:Theta} can be arbitrarily large, this does not affect the practical performance of Algorithm \ref{algo:pigeonhole SGLD} with the unconstrained normal proposal.

 We are mainly concerned about the convergence from the empirical distribution of the posterior sample of parameters $\{\theta^{(t)}:t=1,\ldots,T\}$ from the adapted version of Algorithm \ref{algo:pigeonhole SGLD}, denoted by $\Pi_T$, to the target posterior distribution $\Pi_N^*$ under the Bayesian model specified by \eqref{eq:lme}, \eqref{eq:normalre}, and \eqref{eq:prior}.
-The convergence is in the asymptotic regime under which both the amount of observed data $N$ and the number of SGLD iterations $T$ go to infinity.
-Our theory presents an approximation error that tends to zero as $N,T\to\infty$.
+The convergence is in the asymptotic regime under which both the amount of observed data $N$ and the number of SGLD iterations $T$ go to infinity, which is the same asymptotic regime adopted by the theory for the extended SGMCMC algorithm in \cite{song2020extended}.
+There are two reasons why we consider this asymptotic regime.
+First, the asymptotics of $N\to\infty$ for the posterior distribution based on the full data under the crossed mixed effects model \eqref{eq:lme} is not very well understood and possibly nonstandard.
+To the best of our knowledge, standard Bayesian asymptotic theory, such as the posterior consistency and Bernstein-von Mises theorem, has never been established for $\theta=(b^\top,\eta_{\alpha},\eta_{\beta},\eta_e)^\top$ in the crossed mixed effects model \eqref{eq:lme} before, possibly due to the technical challenge from the complex crossed dependence in the model \eqref{eq:lme}.
+Thus theoretically, one cannot simply claim or assume that the posterior distribution of $\theta$ is asymptotically normal as $N\to\infty$.
+Second, we will allow the model \eqref{eq:lme} to be misspecified for the observed data, as can be seen clearly from Assumption \ref{assump:bound} below.
+Therefore, it is meaningful to discuss how the PSGLD algorithm can recover the posterior distribution of $\theta$ as $N,T\to\infty$.